 What are lab orders costing you?

 Almost two percent1 of the 2 billion2, 3 test requisitions that laboratories receive annually lack the basic information that technologists require to perform laboratory tests.
 (See box) This lack of attention to detail delays therapy and costs the medical community millions of dollars each year.
-A Q-PROBES™ study performed by the College of American Pathologists showed that two out of every three of these requisitions fail to specify what tests physicians wanted the laboratory to perform or even the patient diagnoses that necessitated the testing in the first place.
+A Q-PROBES™ study performed by the College of American Pathologists showed that two out of every three of these requisitions fail to specify what tests physicians wanted the laboratory to perform, or even the patient diagnoses that necessitated the testing in the first place.
 Further, one in every six outpatients arrive at laboratory collection stations without any orders at all.

 The consequences for patients